 - Made direct amends to such people wherever possible, except when to do so would injure them or others

 - Continued to take personal inventory and when we were wrong, promptly admitted it

 - Sought through prayers and meditation to improve our conscious contact with God as we understood Him, praying only for knowledge of His will for us and the power to carry that out

 Get Professional Addiction Treatment Right Now

 If you struggle with a substance use disorder, know that you are not alone.
-We will help you overcome the challenges you are facing because of your use.
+Circle of Hope can and will help you overcome the challenges you are facing because of your use.
 A life of recovery is right around the corner.
 Let us help you by calling us right now.